SEED ACCELERATOR PROGRAM

 Applicants for Seed Accelerator Program funding are required to provide to WEDC, in writing, information on the applicant organization, accelerator program management and operations, and the process for accepting companies into the program.

 Applicants must provide information to the satisfaction of E&I staff before being approved for Seed Accelerator Program funds.
-The application will be assigned to an underwriter and go through the award review process.
+The completed application will be assigned to an underwriter and go through the award review process.

 For more information on the application review, internal process, and award distribution, please refer to WEDC’s award administration policies and procedures.